Healthcare Areas

 - How might you approach identifying and prioritizing improvement opportunities?
 Who should be involved in discussion to improve these results?
 How could residents and/or family members be engaged to develop solutions (e.g., engage the resident and family council)?
 What other collaboration might be required to make improvements in this overall rating?

-For information about the HQCA’s long term care family experience survey and more detail about what influences the overall care rating, please visit the HQCA website.
+For information about Health Quality Alberta’s Facility-based Continuing Care Survey and more detail about what influences the overall care rating, please visit Health Quality Alberta’s website.